 Fall is here, and so are the allergies and colds that go with it!
+We have also had our first confirmed case of flu!
 Please encourage your kiddos to eat healthy meals and snacks, get plenty of rest, and plenty of active play.
 Handwashing is very important in preventing some of the illnesses we commonly see this time of year.
 Remind them to cover every cough and sneeze and wash hands often.

-The first few weeks back at school are challenging to everyone, and hard on our bodies!
+The first month back at school is challenging to everyone, and hard on our minds and bodies!
 Kids exhibit stomachaches most often, feel tired and irritable.
 Be sure to talk to your children about their experiences at school, and how they feel about it all to help alleviate some anxieties they might have about being in a new environment with lots of different personalities.
 Dealing with stress effectively is another great strategy for preventing illness!

 Please check your child's head every week for signs of lice, such as eggs (nits) very near the scalp, often behind the ears, and at the nape of the neck.
 The link below is full of good information about lice, and you can certainly call me or come by my office any time!